Imagine Lithium (CVE:ILI) Shares Down 16.7% – Time to Sell?

-Imagine Lithium Inc. (CVE:ILI – Get Free Report)’s stock price traded down 16.7% during mid-day trading on Wednesday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-103,300 shares changed hands during mid-day trading, a decline of 71% from the average session volume of 361,687 shares.
+Imagine Lithium Inc. (CVE:ILI – Get Free Report) shares were down 16.7% on Wednesday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+Approximately 103,300 shares traded hands during trading, a decline of 71% from the average daily volume of 361,687 shares.
 The stock had previously closed at C$0.03.

 Imagine Lithium Price Performance